Meet the ICPS 2020 Organising Committee

 Honorary Chair Prof Michelle Simmons (UNSW)

 Michelle Simmons is a Scientia Professor of Physics at UNSW, Director of the ARC Centre of Excellence for Quantum Computation and Communication Technology (CQC2T), founding Director of Silicon Quantum Computing and Editor-in-Chief, Nature Quantum Information.
 She obtained a double degree in physics and chemistry and received her PhD in Physics from Durham University, UK in 1992, then moved to Cavendish Laboratory in Cambridge, UK as a Research Fellow.
 In 1999 she moved to UNSW where she was a founding member of the Centre of Excellence for Quantum Computer Technology.
 She has been awarded two Federation Fellowships, is an ARC Laureate Fellow, a Fellow of the American Academy of Arts and Science, the American Association of the Advancement of Science, the UK Institute of Physics, the Australian Academy of Technology and Engineering and the Australian Academy of Science.
 She was awarded the Pawsey Medal (2005), the Lyle Medal (2017) and named 2017 L’ORÉAL-UNESCO Asia-Pacific Laureate in the Physical Sciences.
 Michelle has won several prizes including the Eureka Prize for Leadership in Science, US Foresight Institute Feynman Prize in Experimental Nanotechnology, and the Wilson and Stibitz Award from the American Computer Museum.
 In 2018 she was named Australian of the Year and became a Fellow of the Royal Society in London.
-Michelle currently manages a large research group at CQC2T dedicated to the fabrication of atomic-scale devices in silicon.
+Michelle currently leads a large research group at CQC2T dedicated to the fabrication of atomic-scale devices in silicon.

 Conference Chair Prof Sven Rogge (UNSW)